Paratransit Service Description

 ADA Paratransit programs are designed to provide transportation for individuals with disabilities that are unable to board, ride or alight from a bus; or when environmental or architectural barriers prevent a rider with disabilities from getting to or from a bus route stop.
 When these conditions are not present, riders with disabilities must utilize the fixed route bus routes to meet their mobility needs.

 The fixed route bus offers a cost effective and accessible service.
-By presenting your Paratransit program identification card, you qualify for the reduced cash fare or reduced 30-day pass.
+By presenting your Paratransit program identification card, you qualify to ride the fixed route buses for free.

 Each bus contains accessible features, including: kneeling capability (bus lowers to make the first step easier); a ramp for wheelchair boarding; on-board wheelchair securement areas; and stop announcements by drivers.